bitsofcotton/ddpmopt/README.md

 With some of the reseed alike input stream needs P012L predictor instead of P01 predictor this condition is eliminated with huge input numbers they unveils reseed algorithm enough but the exceeds condition rarely satisfied.

 # Tips on prediction base dimensions
-Something sparse with jammer input stream they effects base dimension we select needs larger dimensions on the base, this condition is defined there's no unique pure functions on the stream the variables dimension they have, this condition is eliminated with in/output (de)?compression this condition ask shirks the result of algorithms to some of the upper cardinals with compressing sparsity into dense ones on somewhere usually we should have to increase the base dimensions with or without bitsofcotton/masp from entropy reason.
+Something sparse with jammer input stream effects base dimension we select needs larger dimensions on the base, this condition is defined there's no unique pure functions on the stream the variables dimension they have.
+This condition can be eliminated with in/output (de)?compression this condition ask shirks the result of algorithms to some of the upper cardinals with compressing sparsity into dense ones on somewhere usually we should have to increase the base dimensions with or without bitsofcotton/masp from entropy reason.

 Usually, the condition larger than 4 dimension is come from some of the jammer like inputs nor brand new data feed input by input stream.
+However, we predict the stream with them and continuity after them in pqredg.
+So this effects if input stream is enough dense in another words stream is stable for input entropy one by one meaning, the result is reasonable in the continuity meaning.
+Some of the PRNG tests causes this valid but there's something new entropy feed, they fails with gulfs depends on the range we use in the range.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.